Football has the power to bring us together.

 That's why we, the Premier League, proudly stand alongside Stonewall in promoting equality and diversity.

-Each club also highlighted their support for the campaign.
 Indeed, we ask that all fans support LGBT people in football and beyond by making them feel welcome.

 Show your support.
 Because when we all play our part, we make football everyone's game.